Most UC campuses require a personal statement in addition to a statement of purpose. Make yours count.

 Describe goals, achievements and challenges

 Remember, write a statement specifically tailored for the program to which you are applying.
-This allows the admission’s committee an opportunity to see exactly who you are.
+This allows the admissions committee an opportunity to see exactly who you are.